ShivamH1/signMe/README.md

 # signMe

-signMe is a multi-functional signature application that offers users the ability to customize the background color, pen color, and canvas text.
+signMe is a multi-functional signature application that allows users to customize the background color, pen color, and canvas text.
 Additionally, it provides the flexibility to adjust the font size, clear the board, save signatures, and retrieve previously saved signatures.

 ## Installation